edkelly303/elm-any-type-forms/README.md

           )
 ```

 Yeah.
 Those are our types.
-Do you hate it yet?
+Sorry not sorry.

 ### 2. Make some nice type aliases